 A SOFT BAKED, NUTRITIOUS CARROT RECIPE THAT CAN BE ENJOYED AS BREAKFAST, A SNACK, OR DESSERT, This baked carrot cake oatmeal is vegan, gluten-free, dairy-free, and easy to make!

-Freezer friendly, great for meal prep, a healthy and quick breakfast on-the-go, this carrot cake oatmeal bake recipe is what you need this spring.
+Freezer friendly, great for meal prep, healthy and quick breakfast on the go, this carrot cake oatmeal bake recipe is what you need this spring.

 Why do I Love This Vegan Carrot Cake Oatmeal bake?